tot-ra/graphql-schema-registry/README.md

 - Stores & shows in UI persisted queries passed by the gateway for debugging
 - Stores service urls emulating managed federation: you no longer need to hardcode the services in your gateway's constructor, or rely on an additonal service (etcd, consul) for service discovery
 - Async schema registration of new schema with events to avoid polling (`schema-registry -> kafka -> gateway`)
+- Schema breakdown to be able to display it on the UI
+- Schema usage, storing the number of query success and errors given by the gateway

 <img width="1312" alt="Screenshot 2022-02-08 at 00 16 49" src="https://user-images.githubusercontent.com/445122/152881795-535a6990-a318-4e89-afc9-c508ddc840fa.png">